artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 > From the beginning, and tell which of them came first.
 > ~ Theogony, 23--35, 103--125

 Hesiod does not presume that the Muses told him the truth, but he does presume the possibility that they told him the truth.
-In other words, Hesiod presumes that creative stores comes from the Muses and also that the Muses may reveal divine truths in these stories.
+In other words, Hesiod presumes that creative stories comes from the Muses and also that the Muses may reveal divine truths in these stories.

 We get another glimpse into Hesiod's views of the Muses and truth in *Works and Days*, when he is giving advice to his brother.
 Hesiod distinguishes between his own experience and what the Muses have taught him: